 Interest Rate in Kyrgyzstan averaged 6.15 percent from 2011 until 2021, reaching an all time high of 13.73 percent in December of 2011 and a record low of 2.64 percent in December of 2012.
 This page provides - Kyrgyzstan Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Kyrgyzstan Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-Interest Rate in Kyrgyzstan is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Kyrgyzstan to stand at 4.75 in 12 months time.
-In the long-term, the Kyrgyzstan Interest Rate is projected to trend around 4.75 percent in 2021, according to our econometric models.
+Interest Rate in Kyrgyzstan is expected to be 7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in Kyrgyzstan to stand at 7.00 in 12 months time.
+In the long-term, the Kyrgyzstan Interest Rate is projected to trend around 7.50 percent in 2022 and 8.00 percent in 2023, according to our econometric models.